ontrigger/ItemStatsMod/README.md

 # Installation
 First thing you'll need is the BepInExPack.
 If you don't have it, get it [here](https://thunderstore.io/package/bbepis/BepInExPack/) and follow the installation instructions.

-Afterwards, get the zip file from releases and extract the dll in your mods folder.
+Afterwards, get the zip file from releases and extract the ItemStats folder in BepInEx/plugins.
 That's it!

 # Building